ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/06_pc_mobo.jpg)

-The Blue Giant becomes mildly interested in a home computers market, and decides to build a cheap home computer, uncharacteristically for the company outsourcing many parts of the project.
+The <s>Blue Giant</s> Big Blue becomes mildly interested in a home computers market, and decides to build a cheap home computer, uncharacteristically for the company outsourcing many parts of the project.
 A small group of engineers starts working on IBM PC, using Intel 8088 processor because it is the cheapest 16-bit CPU they can find.
 IBM needs an operating system for their new computer, and starts shopping around.

 </div>